fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 Sets the effect's elevation.
 Pass a single number for a point, or a `[bottom, top]` array for an elevation range.

 The range form is most useful on Foundry v14+: an effect whose range spans multiple scene levels renders on each of them.
-When you switch the viewed level, a range effect re-anchors its rendered position to that level's floor so it stays above the level's background texture instead of being obscured.
+The effect's render position is intrinsic to the range and the scene's level geometry — it sorts above the floor texture of every level its top reaches into, and the sort doesn't shift when you switch the viewed level.

 A range whose top sits exactly on a level's floor (e.g. `[0, 30]` against a level starting at `30`) is treated as just below that level rather than touching its interior, matching how Foundry handles tall tokens.
+Pass `topInclusive: true` to switch this, applying the same flag on Foundry Regions: the top elevation is then part of the range and the effect counts as part of the level above.

 Options:
 - `absolute: boolean` — when `true`, the elevation values are used as-is.
 When `false` (the default), they are added to the source/target's elevation.
+- `topInclusive: boolean` — range form only.
+When `true`, the top value is part of the range, matching Foundry Region `elevation.topInclusive`.
+By default an effect whose top equals the next level's bottom sits just below that level rather than reaching into it.

 Examples:
 ```js